bitdruid/python-wayback-machine-downloader/README.md

 Download all snapshots but only images and CSS files, filtering for specific filetypes (jpg, css):<br>
 `waybackup -u http://example.com -f --filetype jpg,css`

-Download all timestamps for a specific URL, save the result as a CSV file and log the output:<br>
+Download all timestamps but start over and ignore existing progress, log the output, and retry 3 times if any error occurs:<br>
-`waybackup -u http://example.com -f --csv --log`

-Automatically manage CSV and cdx-backup while downloading all snapshots:<br>
-`waybackup -u http://example.com -f --auto`
+`waybackup -u http://example.com -f --log --retry 3 --reset`

-Download the latest snapshot, limiting to only the root of the site:<br>
-`waybackup -u http://example.com -c --explicit`

-Download the latest snapshot, follow no redirects and retry 3 times if any error occurs:<br>
+Download the latest snapshot, follow no redirects but keep the database and cdx-file:<br>
-`waybackup -u http://example.com -c --no-redirect --retry 3`
+`waybackup -u http://example.com -c --no-redirect --keep`

 ## Output path structure